YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 -Once logged in, use the "Windows key" + "R", then type "wf.msc" (shortcut to access the Windows Defender firewall).

 -From there, disable the firewall (all profiles).

-This is not best practice, it's only for the purpose of this lab, for testing purposes (tbc).
+For the specific testing objectives of this lab only, we are deviating from security best practices.
 </p>
 <br />